uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 ### Extending this further...

-* Edit one of the images to understand how the values relate to the pixels
+* Edit one of the images to understand how the values relate to the image displayed
 * Add further code to detect more button pushes and display more images

 ## Additive synth